Listed here are WaterFall Model examples and industry-specific financial model templates which utilize the WaterFall Method.

 - Allows for Early Design Changes – It allows changes or any kind of alterations in the early stages of the design as long as it hasn’t been implemented yet.
 Otherwise, it will tend to be more difficult in the later stages.
 Still, the waterfall approach lends itself well to any changes in the early stages of its life cycle.

 - Best Suited for Milestone-Focused Development – Since the waterfall model encourages proper organization and strict discipline, it is best suited for milestone-focused development projects.
-This is due to the straightforward method of the waterfall model that made it fitting for those who are after clear, concrete, and well-understood stages which the team can understand and prepare for.
-Hence, the entire process can be done a lot more efficient and faster which is befitting for projects with deadlines.
+This is due to the straightforward method of the waterfall model that made it fitting for those who are after clear, concrete, and well-understood stages that the team can understand and prepare for.
+Hence, the entire process can be done a lot more efficiently and faster which is befitting for projects with deadlines.

 - Nonadaptive Design Constraints – Compared to other approaches, the one thing that a waterflow model couldn’t cope is its inherent lack of adaptability across all stages of the development lifecycle.
 As mentioned above, it is only best to do any alterations in the early stages but if there are changes in the later stages then one can only do a big dramatic leap which will turn all the efforts of the process before that to null.
 That’s why when using the waterfall model, one should ensure that the early stages are final before implementing it and proceeding with the next stages, otherwise, the project life cycle will be extended which is not good for projects with a deadline.